 The Music in the Mountains Festival was originally founded in 1987 by conductor Mischa Semanitzky.
 It was created with the support of The Durango Herald, Fort Lewis College, the Bank of Colorado, Morley Ballantine and Durango Mountain Resort.
 In 2008 the principal horn player for the Dallas Symphony, Gregory Hustis, became the new Artistic Director– succeeding Semanitzky.
 Members of the Dallas Symphony were very important in the original formation of the festival and the event maintains a lot of strong ties to the Dallas Music Community.

-2021 will be an incredible year for Music in the Mountains, with plenty of performances lined up.
+2022 will be an incredible year for Music in the Mountains, with plenty of performances lined up.
 A full schedule has not been released, however many of the performers have already been named.
-Festival favorites returning this year include Emmanuelle Boisvert, violin; Chris French, cello; Katherine Young-Steele, oboe; Laura Leisring, bassoon, and more.
+Festival favorites returning this year include Vadim Gluzman, violin; Chris French, cello; Tomoko Kanamaru, piano; Katherine Young Steele, oboe, and more.2022 Performers

-A wide variety of venues will be utilized in 2021, with plenty of new locations to be highlighted.
-This year's venues include the Bayfield Performing Arts Center, Cascade Village, the Community Concert Hall at Fort Lewis College, Glacier Club Valley Clubhouse, Le Platt's Pond, Reising Stage, River Bend Ranch, Roshong Hall at Fort Lewis College, Sky Ute Casino Events Center, Sunflower Theatre, Wagon Road Ranch and a brand new Mobile Stage.
+A wide variety of venues will be utilized in 2022, with plenty of new locations to be highlighted.
+This year's venues include the St. Columbia Church, the Community Concert Hall at Fort Lewis College, Glacier Club Valley Clubhouse, Le Platt's Pond, Reising Stage, River Bend Ranch, Roshong Hall at Fort Lewis College, Sky Ute Casino Events Center, Sunflower Theatre, Wagon Road Ranch and a brand new Mobile Stage.2022 Venues

 Free Ticket Program

-Music in the Mountains is offering a Free Festival Ticket Program that allows all 8th grade students and one accompanying adult a ticket to select classical orchestra or chamber concerts this year.
-Those wishing to participate must fill out a voucher letter and bring it to the main office at 515 E College Drive in Durango with a current report card on or after June 17.
+Music in the Mountains is offering a Free Festival Ticket Program that allows all students age 7 - 18 and one accompanying adult a ticket to select classical orchestra or chamber concerts this year.
+Those wishing to participate must visit the Music in the Mountains Festival Office and fill out a ticket order.
+Tickets are then held at will-call where you can pick up your physical tickets.
+All you have to do is show your student ID to the attendant.

 Tips for Visiting the Festival